 How the London Coliseum looks before its major restoration

 ENO has matched its commitment to new work with its commitment to new audiences and developed a number of schemes to enable everyone to be able to attend or engage with its work.
-Named after ENO’s founder, Lilian Baylis, the creation of the ENO Baylis department in 1985 has enabled the company to create unforgettable experiences for those who may not think that opera was for them.
+Named after ENO’s founder, Lilian Baylis, the creation of the ENO Baylis department in 1985 (re-named ENO Engage in 2022) has enabled the company to create unforgettable experiences for those who may not think that opera was for them.

 From 2006 the company has offered the under 30’s a way of accessing opera at a reduced price through its Access All Arias scheme and in 2012 introduced Opera Undressed events, aimed at attracting new audiences to opera.